Whanganui Parks, Gardens and Reserves

-Just a 5 minute drive from Wanganui’s city centre brings you to St John's Hill and beautiful Virginia Lake, where you can take a lovely 25 minute woodland walk around the lake.
+Just a 5 minute drive from Whanganui’s city centre brings you to St John's Hill and beautiful Virginia Lake, where you can take a lovely 25 minute woodland walk around the lake.
 At night the trees are softly illuminated and the fountain erupts in a spectacular colourful display.

 The Winter Gardens are also located at Virginia Lake.
 The Art Deco facade conceals a conservatory and three outdoor display areas in the walled garden.
 Admission is free.